 Attribution Questions to Ask Influencer Agencies

-When you talk about attribution with an influencer agency, focus on how they will track users coming from TikTok, Instagram, YouTube, Twitch, and other platforms, and how they protect your game from low‑quality or fraudulent traffic during the campaign.
+When discussing attribution with an influencer agency, ask how they track users from TikTok, Instagram, YouTube, Twitch, and other platforms, and how they screen for low-quality or suspicious traffic.

 In brief

-• Ask how the agency structures tracking links so installs and in‑game events can be correctly attributed to each creator even months after a campaign, and how they keep the setup simple for influencers and their teams to use.
+- Ask how tracking links are structured so installs and in-game events can be tied back to each creator, while keeping the setup simple for influencers to use.

 What to do

-A practical starting point is to ask an influencer agency how they design the attribution framework for your game.
-Request details on whether they use one tracking link per creator or per asset, how long the attribution window lasts, and how they separate traffic from major platforms like TikTok, Instagram, YouTube, and Twitch during launch or key content updates.
+Start by asking how the agency designs the attribution framework for your game.
+Find out whether they use one tracking link per creator, per platform, or per asset, how long the attribution window runs, and how they separate traffic from TikTok, Instagram, YouTube, Twitch, and other channels during launch or major content beats.

-It is also important to understand how the agency tracks users who never click a link.
-Ask whether they recommend adding QR codes to video, stream overlays, and TV‑style creatives, and how they use promo codes or in‑game rewards to identify users who see creator content but then search for your game directly in the store or on Google instead of following a URL.
+Then ask how they account for players who see creator content but never click a link.
+A practical agency should be able to explain when to use QR codes in videos, stream overlays, and creative assets, and how promo codes or in-game rewards can help identify users who search for your game directly in the store or on Google.

 What to keep in mind